 - Complete the program in 4 years, or faster with transferred credits from prior coursework.

-- Learn from anywhere in the world with 100% online courses.
+- Learn from anywhere in the world, on your schedule, with 100% online courses.

-- Interact with other students in an online environment.
+- Interact, learn from and network with other students in an online environment.

 - Engage with world-class faculty, many with extensive backgrounds in business and research.